aridoza/foundational-java/Concurrency/README.md

 Notice that in our _main_ method, the first thing we did was to start our thread, and then secondly, we printed out "Thread was started".
 However in the output, we can see that "Thread was started" was logged first, even though it was declared last!

 Why did that happen?
+Keep in mind that everything in Java runs in a thread.
+Even if you are creating an innocent little Hello, World application, Java implictly spins up a thread called the _main thread_ and executes the program in that thread.

-Well, once we called our Thread _start_ method, we launched a new Thread, that runs in its own time.
-Then we resumed our main thread, which printed out the "Thread was started" message, and finally, our new Thread got into action and began its business of printing the current time.
+Once the main thread called our Thread _start_ method, it launched a new Thread, that runs in its own time.
+Then our main thread resumed, which printed out the "Thread was started" message.
+Meanwhile back at the ranch, our new Thread was preparing itself, then it got into action and began its business of printing the current time.

 ## The Runnable interface
-That's how you create a Thread by overriding the Thread class.
-Perhaps the more common approach is to recognize that the Thread class has a constructor that accepts a _Runnable_ instance.
+We have seen one way to create a Thread by overriding the Thread class.
+The second approach is to recognize that the Thread class has a constructor that accepts a _Runnable_ instance.
 Runnable is an interface with one method - `public void run()`.
 Using this approach, you construct a new Thread instance by passing a Runnable instance to the constructor, then you call your Thread's _start_ method, which will call your Runnable in a new Thread.

 Here is the program:
 ```java